Kymberly loves to dive into many hobbies: productive gardening, crafting, sewing, reading, and everything Japanese.

 If you plan to have window-style planters hanging over a railing, you'll also need to know how much weight these can hold.

 If there is decking under your garden, it will probably need protection.
 Trays under pots protect the wood from the soil and enzymes that run out with excess water.
 Raising the pots above the wood, using low shelves or wheeled pot-plant supports, can prevent staining.

 If you have a walled space, you may consider attaching planters to the walls.
 Find out what type of material the walls are made of, and what equipment you might need.

 Watch the sun and the weather for a season or two to learn when, where and how much sunlight reaches into the garden.
 You'll learn which way the rain comes, and also if it is prone to strong winds.

-My balcony is walled and finished with slate tiles so I can't easily attach things to the walls (rental), and has no space for rail-planters.
-Prone to strong winds and heavy rain, and although it is protected a little from snow, I must move plants inside during cold winter.
+My balcony is walled and finished with slate tiles, so I can't easily attach things to the walls (rental), and I have no space for rail-planters.
+It's prone to strong winds and heavy rain, and although it is protected a little from snow, I must move plants inside during cold winter.

 On a more positive note, it is south-facing, with a lot of sun at one end, especially in the afternoons when it pours through the windows and turns the kitchen into an oven!
 I needed to work out some kind of sun protection that still allowed light and air in but kept the insects out.